dipbazz/building-with-backgrounds-and-gradients/README.md

 ## Definition

-We have used several techniques like flexbox, position and gradient to layout our and style our  website.
-And it's about apple's iphone 5 from apple's old website in archives.
+We have used several techniques like flexbox, position, float, and gradient to layout our and style our website.
+And it's about apple's iPhone 5 from apple's old website in archives.

 ## About the Project